dummystate3-ops/NTH/docs/UI_UX_AUDIT_REPORT.md

 **[L-01] No global tool search / quick-jump** – **High**

 - **Symptoms**
-  - Users must scroll through long lists in `Home/AllTools` or `Tools/Index` to find a tool.
+  - Historically, users had to scroll through long lists in the All Tools views to find a tool.
-  - There is no global search bar, type-ahead, or “command palette” to jump to a specific tool by name or keyword.
+  - There was no global search bar, type-ahead, or “command palette” to jump to a specific tool by name or keyword.
 - **Impact**
   - As the catalog grows, discoverability and return-user efficiency suffer.
   - Competing multi-tool sites almost always offer a prominent “Search tools…” input.